KAIST-VDCLab/VDC-Trajectory-Dataset/README.md

-# Heterogeneous Datasets for Vehicle Maneuver.
+# Beyond the Data Imbalance: Employing the Heterogeneous Datasets for Vehicle Maneuver.

-This page contains the drone dataset used in our paper: Beyond the Data Imbalance: Employing the Heterogeneous Datasets for Vehicle Maneuver
+This page contains the drone dataset used in our paper

 [**Paper**](paperlink)
 │ [**Documentation**](https://github.com/itsbman/drone_dataset/tree/master/docs)